mikechase3/notebook.mchase.me/lectures/Lecture-01 Course-Overview.md

 ## Other Examples
 1. Decentralized where each router knows physically connected neighbors.
 2. Link costs to neighbors are considered.
-3. Bellmand-Ford algorithm are uesd.
+3. Belmond-Ford algorithm are used.

 ## Dynamic Graphs
 1. In CPS 350 we used static graphs.
 2. What if it's **Dynamic** and changes quickly?

 ## Further Practice
-1. Leetcode: *Median of Two Sorted Arrays* (Solveable only by divide/conquer.)
+1. Leetcode: *Median of Two Sorted Arrays* (Solvable only by divide/conquer.)
 2.